NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board

 1.5.
 Compiling the Project

-.
+in an ELF file named nuttx.
 This file contains the operating system image to be loaded onto the R5F core.

 1.6.
 Customizing the Configuration

 Sometimes you may need to make changes to the default configuration.
-NuttX uses themenuconfig
+NuttX uses the menuconfig tool, similar to the

 Linux kernel.
 Through this graphical interface, you can activate drivers, change memory settings, or add new features.

-Your changes are stored in the .config
+Your changes are stored in the .config file.

 command saves only the configurations that differ from the default settings, thus preventing the configuration file from

 becoming unnecessarily large.
-You can copy the resulting defconfig
+You can copy the resulting defconfig file to the nsh default configuration under the

-directory or create a new configuration with a different name.
+boards/arm/am67/t3-gem-o1/configs directory or create a new configuration with a different name.

 1.7.
 Cleanup Operations

-completely reverts the project to its initial state, in which case you need to perform the configuration
+The make clean command deletes the files resulting from the compilation but preserves the configuration. make distclean completely reverts the project to its initial state, in which case you need to perform the configuration

 process again.